sverweij/mscgen_js/README.md

 Sample output
 -------------
 mscgen_js renders a scalable vector graphics (svg) image in page.
-[This][4] msc source would rending something like this:
+[This msc source][4] would rending something like so:

 ![a sample sequence chart](/samples/readme.png)